ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "I send out press releases, and who knows, maybe the hen will send you a Christmas card."
       },
       "s_12ksf": {
-        "meaning": "Julius says it is constantly increasing that people have chickens at their home in the city."
+        "meaning": "Júlíus says it is becoming increasingly common for people to keep chickens at home in the city."
       },
       "s_vod1l": {
         "meaning": "All they need is a shack, a container, and some love."